apache/mesos/docs/networking-for-mesos-managed-containers.md

 framework to specify a static IP address for the container (if supported by the NIM).
 This is helpful in situations where a task must be bound to a particular IP address even as it is killed and restarted on a different node.

+Setting `name` to a valid network name allows the framework to specify a network for the container to join, it is up to the network isolator to decide how to interpret this field, e.g., `network/cni` isolator will interpret it as the name of a CNI network.

 ### Examples of specifying network requirements